 Can you briefly describe what your sleep problems were before you discovered the acupressure mat and what has changed since you started using it?

-What tips can you give people with problems falling asleep and migraines regarding the use of the Shakti Mat?
-How do you apply it?
+What tips can you give people with problems falling asleep and migraines about using the Shakti Mat?
+How do you use it?

 Overall, I have the impression that my migraine attacks are not as intense as before.
 The combination of mat, meditation and regular use seems to be a good formula for prevention.
 I am glad that with a one-time investment I have found something with which I can actively prevent my migraines myself, without having to regularly pay a lot of money for outside treatments (like osteopathy, acupuncture, massage, which are also great, but unfortunately also very expensive)."

-"I sit in front of the computer a lot and in the evenings I like to use my smartphone on the couch to surf the web, which means I have to deal with tension and shoulder problems more often.
-And also my quite stressful job sometimes doesn't let me fall asleep as quickly as I would like.
-I have treated myself to a massage every now and then and also worked in the gym with the Black Roll, but you do not do that every day.
-I then saw ads on Facebook from the Shakti Mat and at first thought it was some "esoteric bells and whistles".
-I believe neither in acupuncture nor in homeopathy, etc., but the fact that mechanical action on the body can have an effect, somehow made sense to me.
-Nevertheless, I was ambivalent about whether a "trial" was worth the money.
-I didn't think about the better sleep at all, but I wanted to have something that I can use spontaneously to get my tensions under control.
+"I sit in front of the computer a lot and also like to use my smartphone to surf on the couch in the evenings, which means I often have to deal with tension and shoulder problems.
+And my rather stressful job sometimes doesn't allow me to fall asleep as quickly as I would like.
+I treated myself to a massage from time to time to relieve the tension and also worked out in the gym with the black roll, but you don't do that every day.
+I then saw an advertisement for the Shakti Mat on Facebook and thought at first that it was some kind of "esoteric gimmick".
+I don't believe in acupuncture or homeopathy etc., but the fact that mechanical action on the body can have an effect somehow made sense to me.
+Nevertheless, I was ambivalent as to whether it was worth the money.
+I wasn't primarily thinking about sleeping better, but rather wanted something that I could use spontaneously to get my tension under control.
 The better sleep came as a positive side effect.

-I did a little research beforehand and looked at all the red backs on Instagram - and also read reports from people for whom the Shakti Mat was nothing, because it simply hurts too much.
-Of course, that was another issue.
-What if I buy one of those "prickly mats" and then I can't use it because it pokes me too much?
-But I thought, try makes wise and you can certainly send them back.
+I did a bit of research beforehand and looked at all the red backs on Instagram - and also read reports from people for whom the Shakti Mat was nothing because it simply hurt too much.
+Of course, that was another point.
+What if I buy one of these "spiky mats" and then I can't use it because it stings me too much?
+But I thought, it's worth trying and you can certainly send it back.

-I had only once carefully laid on it with a T-shirt.
-That didn't hurt, so I put it on right away.
-The first few times I only did it for 5 minutes.
+I first lay down carefully with a T-shirt on top.
+That didn't hurt at all, so I went for it straight away.
+The first few times I only did 5 minutes.
 I noticed that it felt pleasantly warm afterwards.
-But it wasn't like all my pain and stress were blown away right away.
-Since I had read that some even fall asleep on it, I thought it would be a good opportunity to do it in the evening before going to bed and I was totally surprised the first time.
-I laid on it for about 15 minutes in bed.
-And after that I actually felt wonderfully light.
-My back was all red, which was also a sign to me that something had happened.
-After I put the mat away (just don't put it on the floor, so you don't accidentally step on it in the dark ;) ) I laid back down in bed, and was actually asleep in no time - and I didn't wake up at night, which is usually more often the case.
-Since then I use the Shakti Mat regularly before falling asleep.
-Not every time, but every 2nd-3rd evening - and every time I sleep great.
-In fact, I have fallen asleep on it twice.
-Since I have the Shakti Mat and use it regularly, I also feel that my shoulder problems have become less.
-I used to have shoulder pain every night - it has decreased significantly."
+However, it wasn't as if all my pain and stress were immediately blown away.
+As I had read that some people even fall asleep on it, I thought it would be a good opportunity to do it in the evening before going to bed and I was totally surprised the first time I did it.
+I lay on it in bed for about 15 minutes.
+And afterwards I actually felt wonderfully light.
+My back was all red, which for me was also a sign that something had happened.
+After I had packed the mat away (just don't put it on the floor so that you don't accidentally step on it in the dark ;) ) I went back to bed and actually fell asleep in no time at all - and I didn't wake up at night, which is usually the case.
+Since then, I've been using the Shakti Mat regularly before going to sleep.
+Not every time, but every 2nd or 3rd evening - and every time I sleep perfectly.
+I have even fallen asleep on it twice.
+Since I've had the Shakti Mat and have been using it regularly, I also feel that my shoulder problems have decreased.
+I used to have shoulder pain every night - it's gone down significantly."

 You compare the effect of the Shakti Mat with a professional massage.
 For those who are curious, can you describe how it feels for you to use the acupressure mat?

-"It's always a bit of a struggle to lie down on it.
+"It's always a bit of an effort to lie down on it.
 I bend my legs and try to roll my back well on the mat.
-It also puts good pressure on the mat, which intensifies the effect.
-The first moment is always painful, but it's not a sickening pain, it's a good pain - like getting into a bathtub that's too hot.
-You know it's going to wear off soon.
-In that first moment, I'm usually breathing really fast.
-My heart beats faster, the body has to cope with it first.
-I then concentrate on my breathing, try to breathe into the pain.
-When I do that, I forget all about my stressful everyday life, because I'm forced to concentrate only on myself.
-This takes a few minutes.
-At the same time, I feel that the prick "wanders".
-Sometimes it stings more strongly in one place, then less strongly in another.
-I imagine that something is "loosened" in the place where it stings more strongly and I enjoy it.
+It also puts a lot of pressure on the mat, which intensifies the effect.
+The first moment is always painful, but it's not a disgusting pain, it's a good pain - like stepping into a bathtub that's too hot.
+You know it will soon subside.
+I usually breathe very quickly in that first moment.
+My heart beats faster, my body has to cope with it first.
+I then concentrate on my breathing and try to breathe into the pain.
+You forget all about your stressful everyday life because you are forced to concentrate only on yourself.
+It takes a few minutes.
+I can feel that the prick "wanders".
+Sometimes it stings more in one place, then less in another.
+I imagine that something is being 'released' where it is stinging more strongly and I really enjoy it.
 If it hurts, something happens ;).
-After what feels like 5 minutes, I stretch my legs slowly to be able to fully relax.
-The "pain" is then somehow no longer a pain, but pleasant.
+After what feels like 5 minutes, I slowly stretch my legs out so that I can fully relax.
+The "pain" is then somehow no longer pain, but pleasant.
 Hard to describe.
-But I notice how everything gets warm and how I relax more and more.
-Now and then I fall asleep on it.
+But I notice how everything warms up and how I relax more and more.
+Every now and then I fall asleep.
 Then comes another moment that takes some effort - getting up.
-I try to do that as fast as possible.
-It's a bit like ripping off a band-aid.
-Afterwards my back is bright red, but it doesn't burn.
-It's a pleasantly warm and ultra-light feeling, as if all the weight is gone.
-I usually only feel this light and relaxed after 30 minutes of massage.
-The back and shoulders feel more flexible.
-The advantage over massage is that it is much more time saving and cheaper.
-And it's much more pleasant than always rolling around on the Black Roll, especially since with the Shakti Mat you also don't have that annoying fascia hangover that often makes your back feel worse than before.
+I try to do this as quickly as possible.
+It's a bit like ripping off a plaster.
+My back is bright red afterwards, but it doesn't burn.
+It's a pleasantly warm and ultra-light feeling, as if all the weight has been lifted.
+I usually only feel this light and relaxed after a 30-minute massage.
+My back and shoulders feel more flexible.
+The advantage over a massage is that it saves a lot of time and is cheaper.
+And it's much more pleasant than always rolling around on the black roll, especially as the Shakti Mat doesn't give you the annoying fascia hangover that often makes your back feel worse than before.

 My mother also has neck and sleep problems.
 I gave her one and she is also super happy.
 Now I'll probably treat myself to the black luxury model.
 I don't dare go for "advanced" yet."

-The acupressure mat is particularly easy to use and solves many sleep problems, but it alone cannot work miracles.
-Because the imbalance of energies that one treats with acupressure has a cause that is mostly not immediately eliminated, it is important to observe one's own everyday life with open eyes in addition to acupressure: Where does stress arise?
-Does my diet benefit or harm me?
-Do I breathe deeply and get fresh air regularly?
+The acupressure mat is particularly easy to use and solves many sleep problems, but it cannot work miracles on its own.
+Because the imbalance of energy that is treated with acupressure has a cause that is usually not eliminated immediately, it is important to observe your everyday life with open eyes in addition to acupressure: Where does stress arise?
+Does my diet help or harm me?
+Am I breathing deeply and getting fresh air regularly?

 Every body is different and individual.
-It is important to really get involved in acupressure and - as with sports - to create good conditions and practice regularly.
-This way, one day you will master the exercises so well that you won't even have to think about them anymore and can slumber blissfully towards the morning.
+It is important to really get involved in acupressure and - as with sport - to create good conditions and practise regularly.
+That way, one day you'll have mastered the exercises so well that you won't even have to think about them anymore and can slumber blissfully towards the morning.

 We wish you a good night.

-If you would like to exchange ideas about acupressure and acupressure mats for sleep disorders, please leave us a comment and join our Facebook group.
-There is a lively exchange on the topic of acupressure mat and you can ask questions about the application.
+If you would like to discuss the topics of acupressure and acupressure mats for sleep disorders, please leave us a comment and join our Facebook group.
+There is a lively exchange on the subject of acupressure mats and you can ask questions about their use.

-You can get to the free e-book download by clicking on the link below once you have signed up for our monthly newsletter.
+You can download the free e-book by clicking on the link below once you have registered for our monthly newsletter.

 Antje Wickboldt is a freelance writer from Berlin.
 She has been working with the body's self-healing powers for over 10 years and, as a lecturer, explains in interactive presentations for companies and offices how tension can be released with the help of acupressure and massage.